-The good news is that there are several chapters out.
-Manga readers who wish to read ahead of the anime can jump straight to Made In Abyss Volume 11: Chapter 61, which will officially come out in English on April 18, 2023.
+The good news is that there were several chapters out when the second season concluded.
+Manga readers who wish to read ahead of the anime can jump straight to Made In Abyss Volume 11: Chapter 61, which officially came out in English on April 18, 2023.

 Made in Abyss S3 anime TV spoilers (plot summary/synopsis)